 E. EXCESSIVE ABSENCES

-Class attendance and participation are critical elements of the educational process and may be taken into account in assessing academic achievement.The principal or the designee shall notify parents and take all other steps required by G.S.
+Class attendance and participation are critical elements of the educational process and may be taken into account in assessing academic achievement.In addition, excessive absences may result in denial of an in-county transfer between schools.

+The principal or the designee shall notify parents and take all other steps required by G.S.
 115C-378 for excessive absences.
 Students may be suspended for up to two days for truancy.
 In addition, the following standards apply in regard to excessive absences.

 1. Elementary and Middle School Requirements